BarneyWasTaken/jrc_lockpick/README.md

 ### Features
 - Easy install and edit
 - Easy configuration
-- Progress bars
+- 5 types of Progress bars
-- Notify
+- 4 types of Notifications

 ### Installation
 - Put `jrc_lockpick` in `resources`